Private API

 • Non-positive mass (error) - checked before NaN position

-• Zero or near-zero principal inertia components on QUATERNION wings (error/warning)
+• Zero or near-zero principal inertia components on RIGID_DYNAMICS wings (error/warning)

 • NaN inertia values (error)

-• Empty group list for QUATERNION wings (warning)
+• Empty group list for RIGID_DYNAMICS wings (warning)

 • NaN position (error) - often caused by zero mass/inertia